 No Longer Surveying

-Here's your batch option to place specific Contacts you want to be given an inactive status to.
+Here's your batch option to deactivate specific Contacts.
 People that you no longer want to survey or those you are not currently interacting with belong on your Inactive Contact list.
 They could be sent a survey in the future, but you do not want them eligible for the time being.

 “But what if I want to force a survey out to all the people in my CSV file?”

-Glad you asked.
-Nestled in the First and Third options above is the ability to send out a survey, regardless of when a contact was last sent one.
-When the Import Summary prompt appears after you have completed Column Mapping, the option to send a survey blast is available:
+Nestled in the First and Third actions above is the ability to send out a survey, regardless of when a contact was last sent one.
+You must select one of those actions to access the Queue option.

 There you have it!
 Combine all the actions you want to accomplish with the CSV Importer and select the option best suited for your needs.